REVIEW COMMITTEE (REVCOM) SUBMITTAL GUIDE

-The Sponsor obtains all necessary copyright permission releases, if applicable, needed to incorporate figures or text from copyrighted documents into the proposed standard.
+The Standards Committee obtains all necessary copyright permission releases, if applicable, needed to incorporate figures or text from copyrighted documents into the proposed standard.

 The written release(s) should be included with the submittal, if they had not been submitted previously.
 All releases should incorporate the language and requirements outlined in the sample letters within the IEEE Standards Style Manual.(PDF)

 Electronic Source Files of the Last Balloted Draft